JuliaGizmos/Escher.jl/DEVDOCS.md

 Firstly, it contains the definition of the Tile abstract type of which all renderable objects in Escher are subtypes.
 A Tile has the contract that it has a `render(tile, state)` method that produces a `Patchwork.Elem` object which represents its DOM rendition.
 This is the exact datastructure that gets replicated in the browser.
 The `state` object gets passed around when a Tile renders other tiles contained by it.
 It's just a plain dictionary, so the `render` methods can decide what to use it for.

 As user of Escher goes around creating `Tile` or `Signal{T<:Tile}` objects.
-A "Sinal of Tiles" gets rendered as a changing UI by the Escher server mechanism that is described in a later section.
+A "Signal of Tiles" gets rendered as a changing UI by the Escher server mechanism that is described in a later section.
 You can construct these signals using input signals from various sources, which are discussed in the "Interaction" subsection.

 Tile is the common currency which is used by all functionality in Escher.
 There are many functions in Escher which you can use to generate tiles from other Julia values (e.g. primitive types, DataFrames, plots), while the rest of the functions take Tiles as arguments and return either a modified version of the input (commonly when there is only one input), or a combined arrangement of the inputs (commonly in the case of multiple tiles being input).
 One could say that the Tile type forms a closure under these library functions.